freee/a11y-guidelines/en/source/explanations/screen-reader-check-nvda.rst

 You can have the entire page read aloud by following these steps:

-1. Move to the beginning of the page with :kbd:`Ctrl + Home`.
+1. Move to the beginning of the page with :kbd:`Ctrl+Home`.
-2. Start reading aloud with :kbd:`NVDA + ↓`.
+2. Start reading aloud with :kbd:`NVDA+↓`.

 If you want to stop the reading aloud partway through, press the :kbd:`Ctrl` key.

-Pressing :kbd:`NVDA + ↓` again will allow you to continue having the rest read aloud.
+Pressing :kbd:`NVDA+↓` again will allow you to continue having the rest read aloud.

 Interactable Components
 =======================